 - Whisk marinade: In a small mixing bowl or glass measure, combine the oil and vinegars along with the fresh lemon juice, Italian spice blend, salt and pepper.
 Whisk well to thoroughly combine.

 - Pour marinade over tomatoes: Place chopped tomatoes, shallots and basil in a shallot mixing bowl.
 Pour the tomato marinade over the fresh ingredients.
 Gently toss to coat.
 Arrange the tomatoes so they are fully submerged in the liquid marinade.

-- Marinate: Cover the bowl with plastic wrap or an airtight lid.
+- Marinate: Cover the bowl of marinated tomatoes salad with plastic wrap or an airtight lid.
 Let marinate at room temperature for up to 2 hours.
 After 2 hours, move the marinated tomatoes to the refrigerator.

 Tips when marinating tomatoes

 - Use a wide shallow bowl to ensure that all your fresh tomatoes are evenly submerged in the vinegar marinade.
 This also means you do not have to toss the tomatoes as much, which will preserve their shape better.
-You can also use a medium-sized baking dish for this.
+You can also use a medium-sized baking dish for this marinated tomatoes recipe.

 - Marination time.
-The tomatoes will taste better the longer they marinate.
-However, past a certain point they will get soggy.
-I let my tomatoes marinate in oil and vinegar between 2-6 hours when serving guests and taste matters most!
+The marinated tomato salad will taste better the longer it sits.
+However, past a certain point the tomatoes will get soggy.
+I like to let my tomatoes marinate in oil and vinegar between 2-6 hours when serving guests and the taste matters most!